-One of the most common causes of plant accidents is defective equipment.
+One of the most common causes of plant and refinery accidents is defective equipment.
 Oil refineries are unique and need special maintenance to avoid accidents.
 Oil refineries function to process crude oil to turn it into different forms.
 This process is known as fractional distillation.
 The refining process involves heating the oil to extremely high temperatures, as high as 400 degrees Celsius, to distill and separate the different forms of oil.
 This process involves numerous pieces of vital machinery that, if poorly maintained, can cause serious accidents.

 - Storage tanks

 Many factories today have access to safer technology, but continue to depend on equipment that is well past its replacement due date.
 Each part depends on the whole to function.
 When parts are defective, it creates catastrophic consequences.
 One report from the EU revealed that of 137 severe refinery incidents in the last 30 years, 1 in 5 was caused by unmaintained equipment that corroded and failed.
 Despite increased refinery knowledge and safety technology, defective equipment remains the leading factor in major plant accidents across the nation.